turingschool/second-shift/aws1/lessons/3_eb_rails.md

       <h4>Back to EC2 for Security Groups</h4>
       <p>Now that your RDS database is gone, you can remove your RDS security group.
 Click on "Security Groups" from the left-hand side, select the "rds-taskmanager" group, and select "Delete Security Group" from the "Actions" dropdown.</p>
 			<img style="width: 80%" src="{{ site.url }}/assets/images/deletesg.png" alt="Screen shot for deleting RDS security group">
+			<h4>S3 Artifacts</h4>
+			<p>CodePipeline and Elastic Beanstalk both create S3 buckets to store artifacts related to your application versions.</p>
+			<p>In the S3 dashboard, select the CodePipeline bucket and delete it.</p>
+			<p>Next, click into the Elastic Beanstalk bucket.
+This bucket has a bucket policy that prevents it from being deleted.
+Find the bucket policy under the Permissions tab.
+Delete the bucket policy.
+Then go back out to the dashboard and delete the bucket.</p>
     </section>
     <hr />
 	</div>